Car battery typically dies within 4-8 hours if left with the radio on. This drain can vary based on the battery’s condition and radio usage patterns.

 Credit: www.firestonecompleteautocare.com

-Overview of Car Battery Maintenance
+Overview Of Car Battery Maintenance

 Car battery maintenance is crucial to ensure the longevity and performance of your vehicle’s battery.
 Regular maintenance can help prevent unexpected battery failure, which is the last thing you want when you’re on the go.
 One common factor that contributes to battery drain is leaving the radio on when the engine is off.
 Understanding how long a car battery can last with the radio on and knowing the ins and outs of battery maintenance can help you avoid inconvenient situations.